 - Comfortable chairs.
 There is an old speakers adage that says, “Your mind can only absorb as much as your butt can endure.”

-- Multi configurable tables with electrical and usb outlets
+- Multi configurable tables with sufficient electrical and USB outlets

 - Various table configurations can be made to facilitate attendee interaction depending upon the presentation.
 This can be very helpful to the overall delivery.

 - Sound.
-Using the projector for audio is lame.
-How do you think Star Wars would sound if you heard it on a transistor radio?
+Using the projector for audio is often inadequate.
+How would Star Wars sound if you heard it on a transistor radio?
 You don’t have to go overboard but a decent sound system can go a long way.
 If the room is large you may need microphones.
-Wireless is the way to go, regardless if the mic is handheld, lavailer, desktop, or headset.
+Wireless is the way to go regardless if the mic is handheld, lavailer, desktop, or headset this increases engagement.
+The instructor can freely move through the room and hand off the mic to further engage attendees.
 As with the speakers, you don’t have to have the same equipment that Elton John uses but purchase a quality brand…it does matter.

 - Accommodate special needs people, wheelchairs, seeing and hearing.